 - Many are nervous about approaching the reference desk and using interlibrary loan.

 - They don't always think to mine cited works, and they rarely know how to track them down.

 - They struggle with integrating sources, especially figuring out how their own voice is a part of the conversation.
 "Literature review" is a new concept to most students.

 - They are very confident about their ability to do research online.

 - Their professors are the most important source of advice about which sources to use.
-Other students are more likely to be viewed as valuable informants about sources than librarians are.

 This work is licensed under a Creative Commons Attribution 3.0 Unported License